phalcon-orphanage/docs/en/reference/tutorial.rst

             if ($user->save() == true) {
                 echo "Thanks for register!";
             } else {
-                echo "Sorry, the next problems was generated: ";
+                echo "Sorry, the next problems were generated: ";
                 foreach ($user->getMessages() as $message) {
                     echo $message->getMessage(), "<br/>";
                 }